 On this page:

-- Substantial Equivalence Overview
+- Overview of Substantial Equivalence (SE)

-- Submit an SE Report
+- Preparing an SE Report

 Note: *New tobacco products commercially marketed after February 15, 2007 but before March 22, 2011 with an SE Report submitted by March 22, 2011 are known as provisional SE tobacco products— these may continue to be marketed unless FDA issues an order that the new product is not substantially equivalent.